andrelopes301/SmartFarmMonitoring/README.md

 ## Sources

-This project was developed for a research paper, for the subject "Intelligent Systems Integration" in Instituto Politécnico de Viseu – Escola Superior de Tecnologia e Gestão de Viseu
+This project was developed for a research paper, for the subject "Intelligent Systems Integration" in Instituto Politécnico de Viseu – Escola Superior de Tecnologia e Gestão de Viseu.

 ## License